 Brea Perry, Associate Vice Provost for Social Sciences,firstname.lastname@example.org

 The Retired Faculty Grant-in-Aid program supports research and creative activity with modest subsidies at critical times.
 This program is designed specifically for senior researchers and scholars who, although retired from professional duties at IU Bloomington, continue to pursue active research interests and keep close ties with their departments.

-- IU Bloomington retired tenured faculty, retired tenured librarians, retired research scientists, and retired research center directors are eligible.
+- Open to Bloomington retired tenured faculty, retired tenured librarians, retired research scientists, and retired research center directors.

-- Retired faculty who are no longer active at IU Bloomington and have a paid appointment at another institution are not eligible to apply.
+- Retired Faculty who are no longer active at Indiana University Bloomington and have a paid appointment at another institution are not eligible to apply.

 - Funding requests may not exceed $3,000.

 - Projects will be limited to one year in duration.

 - Grant funds may be used for any specific and necessary research expense for which funds are not available through other external or internal sources.
 These may include small equipment such as computers and computer accessories, special supplies, wages for hourly technical assistants, and travel to research libraries for materials that cannot be accessed any other way.

 - Up to $2,000 can be used for publishing subvention.
 No more than one faculty member may apply for subvention funding for a single publication/project.